himitsuconfidential/project/README.md

 When your age in the game is 65, the game will end.
 If your money at age 65 is higher than a threshold value, your win.
 Otherwise, you lose.
 If you win, your score(money) will be recorded in the leaderboard.

 ## **Introduce the game rules**
-Initial Status
+Initial Status:
 Your age is 18.
 Your initial bank balance is $10000.
 Market value of your portfolio is $0.

 ### **How to play/What to do**